Wonderful Life (book): Reception

 Wonderful Life quickly climbed the national bestseller lists within weeks of publication.
 It stimulated wide discussion regarding the nature of progress and contingency in evolution.

-Gould's controversial thesis was that if the history of life were replayed over again, human level intelligence would prove unlikely to ever arise again.
-In his review, the biologist Richard Dawkins wrote that, "Wonderful Life is a beautifully written and deeply muddled book.
-To make unputdownable an intricate, technical account of the anatomies of worms, and other inconspicuous denizens of a half-billion-year-old sea, is a literary tour-de-force.
-But the theory that Stephen Gould wrings out of his fossils is a sorry mess."
+Gould's thesis was that if the history of life were replayed over again, human-level intelligence would prove unlikely to ever arise again.
 The evolutionary biologist Ernst Mayr argued that Gould, "made such contingencies a major theme in Wonderful Life, and I have come to the conclusion that here he may be largely right."
+In his review, the biologist Richard Dawkins wrote that, "The view that he is attacking – that evolution marches inexorably towards a pinnacle such as man – has not been believed for 50 years."